Free furniture near you.

-The new or gently used furniture items that are given out for one of many reasons.
+The new or gently used furniture items that are given out variety widely and help with one of many reasons.
 Some seniors or disabled people may be able to get free home delivery as well.
 The items given away include, but are not limited to, the following.

 - A family living in poverty that is getting established into a new home may be given items, including beds for a kid or kitchen tables.

-- A formerly homeless person can be given beds, blankets, and other needed furnishings for a new apartment.
+- A formerly homeless person can be given beds, blankets, kitchen utensils as well as other needed furnishings for a new apartment.

 - Women or fleeing domestic violence are often major beneficiaries of the charities that pass out free furniture.